 FFS: Whether only the CORESET(s) that always/can share the unified TCI state as defined in Rel-17 unified TCI framework can be associated with the joint/DL TCI state(s) indicated by DCI/MAC-CE

+Atl3: Use MAC-CE to inform whether/which indicated joint/DL TCI state(s) the UE shall apply to the corresponding PDCCH receptions on a CORESET

+FFS: Whether only the CORESET(s) that always/can share the unified TCI state as defined in Rel-17 unified TCI framework can be associated with the joint/DL TCI state(s) indicated by DCI/MAC-CE

 Proposal 3.B: On unified TCI framework extension for S-DCI based MTRP, to inform the association with joint/DL TCI state(s) indicated by DCI/MAC-CE and enable dynamic switching between STRP and MTRP operations for PDSCH reception, down-selection one alternative from the followings:

-Atl1: Introduce an indicator field other than the existing TCI field (could be an existing DCI field or a new DCI field) in a DCI format 1_1/1_2 to inform which indicated joint/DL TCI state(s) the UE shall apply to PDSCH reception scheduled/activated by the DCI format 1_1/1_2
+Atl1: Use an indicator field other than the existing TCI field (could be reusing an existing DCI field or introducing a new DCI field) in a DCI format 1_1/1_2 to inform which indicated joint/DL TCI state(s) the UE shall apply to PDSCH reception scheduled/activated by the DCI format 1_1/1_2

 FFS: PDSCH reception scheduled/activated by DCI format 1_0

-Atl2:
+Atl2: Reuse the existing TCI field in a DCI format 1_1/1_2, i.e., the UE shall apply the joint/DL TCI state(s) mapped to the TCI codepoint indicated by the DCI format 1_1/1_2 to PDSCH reception scheduled/activated by the DCI format 1_1/1_2

-Alt3: Introduce RRC parameter(s) in a PDSCH configuration in a DL BWP to inform which indicated joint/DL TCI state(s) the UE shall apply to PDSCH reception in the DL BWP
+Alt3: Use RRC parameter(s) in a PDSCH configuration in a DL BWP to inform which indicated joint/DL TCI state(s) the UE shall apply to PDSCH reception in the DL BWP

 Note: Dynamic switching between STRP and MTRP operations can be achieved by indication of all the same or different joint/DL TCI states

+Alt4: Use an RRC parameter in a CORESET configuration to inform that the CORESET belongs to which CORESET group(s), and the indicated joint/DL TCI state(s) is associated with each CORESET group.
+When a scheduling/activation DCI is received in a CORESET group, the indicated joint/DL TCI state(s) associated with the CORESET group is applied to PDSCH reception scheduled/activated by the scheduling/activation DCI.

-Proposal 3.C: On unified TCI framework extension for S-DCI based MTRP, to inform the association with joint/UL TCI state(s) and enable dynamic switching between STRP and MTRP operations for PUSCH transmission scheduled/activated by a DCI format 0_1/0_2, down-selection one alternative from the followings:
+Proposal 3.C: On unified TCI framework extension for S-DCI based MTRP, for PUSCH transmission scheduled/activated by a DCI format 0_1/0_2, down-selection one alternative from the followings:

-Atl1: Introduce an indicator field (could be an existing DCI field or a new DCI field) in a DCI format 0_1/0_2 to inform which joint/UL TCI state(s) indicated by MAC-CE/DCI the UE shall apply to PUSCH transmission scheduled/activated by the DCI format 0_1/0_2
+Atl1: Use an indicator field (could be reusing an existing DCI field or introducing a new DCI field) in a DCI format 0_1/0_2 to inform which joint/UL TCI state(s) indicated by MAC-CE/DCI the UE shall apply to PUSCH transmission scheduled/activated by the DCI format 0_1/0_2

-Alt2: PUSCH transmission scheduled/activated by a DCI format 0_1/0_2 follows the joint/UL TCI state(s) applying to the SRS resource(s) indicated by the DCI format 0_1/0_2
+Alt2: PUSCH transmission scheduled/activated by a DCI format 0_1/0_2 follows the spatial domain transmission filter(s) used for the SRS resource(s) indicated by the DCI format 0_1/0_2

 FFS: PUSCH transmission scheduled/activated by a DCI format 0_0 and Type-1 CG-PUSCH